Identifying Quality Care

-Quality programs want to ensure they have high-quality staff, this means ensuring that all staff receive full criminal background checks.
+Quality programs want to ensure they have high-quality staff.
+This means ensuring that all staff receive full criminal background checks.
 Federal criminal background checks should be completed by staff upon hire and renewed regularly.

 A licensed program must meet requirements set by the Office of Early Childhood and Out-of-School Learning.
-These standards require basic health and safety measures be met in the environment, that educational requirements are met, that the facility is inspected for safety and compliance, and ensures that the records for inspection are publicly available.
+These standards require that basic health and safety measures be met in the environment, that educational requirements are met, that the facility is inspected for safety and compliance and ensures that the records for inspection are publicly available.